Kansas City Federal Criminal Defense Lawyers

 1. We Only Handle Federal Cases

 If you look around, you will see that virtually every firm offers clients representation in state and federal cases.
 That’s not us.
 Unlike other law firms, Oberheiden, P.C. does not practice state law in Missouri.
 We are former Department of Justice Trial Attorneys, former Assistant and Special Assistant United States Attorneys, former federal prosecutors, and federal litigators.
 We offer clients 100 years combined of federal litigation experience.
-If you are accused of a federal offense and need a federal criminal defense attorney in Kansas City, we can help you with the experience of more than a 1,000 federal cases handled.
+If you are accused of a federal offense and need a Kansas federal criminal defense attorney, we can help you with the experience of more than a 2,000 federal cases handled.
 The following list represents some of the most commonly charged federal offenses in the Kansas City area.

 - Federal Drug Conspiracies